The Northeast Farmers of Color Network

 Is the NEFOC Network the same as the NEFOC Land Trust?

 Not exactly!
 Part of the goals of the NEFOC Network manifested this growing land trust not-for-profit organization.
 The NEFOC Land Trust was envisioned by the Network members, serves the will of the Network members, but the land trust is distinct in that it is a separate entity working to pave the way for equitable land access for BIPOC farmers, land stewards, and earth workers in the Northeast region.
-The most noticeable difference is that the Land Trust does not work on policy and is not a lobbying organization.

 The Network is currently an informal alliance that meets twice a year in person and communicates through a closed, application-only list serv.
 Members benefit from sharing opportunities, building relationships, and sharing skills.
 As the NEFOC Land Trust grows, so will the Network member benefits!